aartimadole/Future_DS_01-Superstore-Sales-/README.md

 ---

-Filters and Slicers:
+**Filters and Slicers**

-Dynamic filters applied to KPIs for accurate metric reporting

-Month and Quarter slicers for temporal analysis
+-Dynamic filters applied to KPIs for accurate metric reporting -Month and Quarter slicers for temporal analysis

 ---
-💡 Purpose
+##💡 Purpose

-This dashboard enables:
+**This dashboard enables**

 1 Real-time tracking of ecommerce metrics